oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 The Identity Assertion JWT Authorization Grant (ID-JAG) is a profile of the JWT Authorization Grant {{RFC7523}} that grants a client delegated access to a resource in another trust domain on behalf of a user without a direct user-approval step at the authorization server.

-An Identity Assertion JWT Authorization Grant is issued and signed by an IdP similar to an ID Token {{OpenID.Core}} and contains claims about an end-user but instead of being issued for a client (Relying Party in {{OpenID.Core}}) as the intended audience for the assertion, it is instead issued for an Authorization Server in another trust domain.
-It replaces the need for the client to obtain an authorization code from the Resource App's authorization server to delegate access to the client and instead uses the IdP which is trusted by the Authorization Server to delegate access to the client.
+An Identity Assertion JWT Authorization Grant is issued and signed by an IdP similar to an ID Token {{OpenID.Core}}, and contains claims about an end-user.
+Instead of being issued for a client (Relying Party in {{OpenID.Core}}) as the intended audience for the assertion, it is instead issued with an audience of an Authorization Server in another trust domain.
+It replaces the need for the client to obtain an authorization code from the Resource App's authorization server to delegate access to the client, and instead uses the IdP which is trusted by the Authorization Server to delegate access to the client.

 ID Tokens are only intended to be processed by the Issuer (e.g revocation) or the Relying Party specified as the ID Token audience and not by other actors in a different trust domain such as an Authorization Server.